Omimas/omimas/README.md

 I am a **Computer Science Senior Student at Kielce University of Technology**, currently focusing on **Backend Development** and **Cloud Infrastructure**.

-My passion lies in building scalable systems and bridging the gap between academic theory and industry standards.
+My passion in building scalable systems and bridging the gap between academic theory and industry standards.
 I am actively working on real-world data processing pipelines and cloud configurations.

 ---